Solopreneurs

 That's not a ChatGPT problem.
 That's a prompt problem.

-More specifically, it's a system problem.
+More specifically, it's a system problem — as the AI prompts vs AI systems breakdown explains.
 One prompt can't carry the weight of your entire marketing operation.
 You need a chain of prompts that work together — each one building on the last, each one producing output that feeds the next step.

 Here's the system I use to turn ChatGPT into a genuine marketing workflow.
 It works for content, email, social media, ad copy, and SEO.
 And you can set the whole thing up this weekend.